 Gluteal tendinopathy is the most common local condition associated with lateral hip pain presentations.
-While previously misunderstood as an isolated condition of the trochanteric bursa (trochanteric bursitis), there is now a substantial and growing body of scientific literature outlining definitions, diagnosis and treatment of gluteal tendinopathy and Greater Trochanteric Pain Syndrome (GTPS).
+While previously misunderstood as an isolated condition of the trochanteric bursa (trochanteric bursitis), there is now a substantial and growing body of scientific literature outlining processes for diagnosing gluteal tendinopathy, diagnostic definitions, and treatment of gluteal tendinopathy and Greater Trochanteric Pain Syndrome (GTPS).
 Despite the availability of such evidence, recent survey studies of physiotherapists have highlighted that while there is widespread awareness of general principles, there is a considerable lack of fidelity in the translation of the evidence to clinical practice1,2.

 The LEAP randomised clinical trial3 demonstrated that high success rates are possible when: